sleepingkingstudios/incunabulum/settings/wellspring/religion.md

 : Patroness of magic for the sake of magic.
 She is also said to influence matters of fate and prophesy.
 Her followers are usually mystically inclined.

   *Domains:* Arcana (SCAG), Twilight (TCE).

+The Masked One
+: Patron of theater, secrets, and deception.
+He, she, or they are worshipped openly by bards, scholars, and seekers after hidden things, and secretly by thieves and assassins.

+  *Domains:* Trickery, Twilight (TCE).

+The Mother of Machines
+: Patroness of engineering, machinery, and discovery.
+A relatively new faith that includes artificers and scholars, as well as many smiths and ironworkers.

+  *Domains:* Forge (XGE), Knowledge.

 The Silent Watcher
 : Patron of death, dying, and the dead.
 Few follow him directly, but it is said that all come to his arms in time.
 He is also said to hold sway over secrets and lost things.